 The thing is, people move for a million different reasons.
 And countless factors determine how well a new living situation aligns with any particular person’s priorities.
 Having been through more than a dozen cross town, cross country and international moves myself, I can help sort through your options and accompany you through the smoothest possible transition.

 I came to Seattle in 2009 and immediately fell in love with my first real house.
 I had never lived in a single family home before and quickly learned that house ownership is no piece of cake, especially in the Pacific Northwest.
 It's also amazingly rewarding.
 Whether you're making the apartment-to-house leap, or moving to Seattle from a less soggy climate, I look forward to introducing you to the local housing stock and helping you avoid common pitfalls.

-I won MIT’s outstanding undergraduate research award for my statistical model on property taxes, a topic I’m still fascinated with.
-I've found that King County tax assessments aren’t always consistent with fair market values.
+I can also tell you all about our wacky property tax system.
+I've found King County tax assessments to be wildly inconsistent.
 If you have questions about yours, I’d be happy to take a look.
 I can also walk you through the appeal process.